michaelthomasletts/dcm-to-jpg/README.md

 .dcm is a common file format for doctors and hospitals to store and share patient images and documents, e.g. [NYU Langone's MyChart](https://mychart.nyulmc.org/mychart).

+## Security and Acessibility

 Opening and reading .dcm files requires specialized software that patients rarely have.

 Although there are online tools for converting .dcm -> .jpg or .dcm -> .pdf, patients may not feel comfortable sharing their medically sensitive data with unknown developers.
 Which leaves patients in a difficult position.

-By using this software on your personal computer, you can convert .dcm files to .pdf or .jpg without worrying about your medically sensitive data getting in the wrong hands.
+By using this software on your personal computer, you can convert .dcm files to .pdf or .jpg with 100% confidence about your medically sensitive data not getting into the wrong hands.

 **This tool requires a bit of technical knowledge.** If you are not technically adept then you may want to use [this LLM agent to guide you through using this software on your computer locally](https://chatgpt.com/g/g-68add9b82bec8191942c7da5a6273b13-dcm-to-pdf-or-jpg-converter).